JordynMarcellus/testing-workshop-slides/src/slides.md

 -  Integration testing is _essential_ for any kind of testing strategy.

-- A little trickier to define -- there's multiple differing kinds of strategies.
+- It's trickier to define, as it's more focused on _integrating_ pieces together.

 - A little bit tricker to write as well.